Azincourt Energy (CVE:AAZ) Stock Price Up 33.3% – Time to Buy?

-Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s stock price shot up 33.3% during mid-day trading on Saturday .
-The stock traded as high as C$0.02 and last traded at C$0.02.
-139,788 shares changed hands during trading, a decline of 80% from the average session volume of 686,829 shares.
+Shares of Azincourt Energy Corp.
+(CVE:AAZ – Get Free Report) traded up 33.3% during mid-day trading on Saturday .
+The company traded as high as C$0.02 and last traded at C$0.02.
+139,788 shares changed hands during mid-day trading, a decline of 80% from the average session volume of 686,829 shares.
 The stock had previously closed at C$0.02.

 Azincourt Energy Company Profile